ra2 studio - Fotolia

 To check if your network endpoint trusts your certificate authority and import any required certificates, complete these steps:

-1. Enter the MMC command at the Windows Run prompt
+1. Enter the MMC command at the Windows Run prompt.

-2. Select the Add / Remove Snap-In Command from the File menu
+2. Select the Add / Remove Snap-In Command from the File menu.

-3. Choose Certificates from the list of available snap-ins and click Add
+3. Choose Certificates from the list of available snap-ins and click Add.

-4. When prompted, choose the Computer Account option and click Next
+4. When prompted, choose the Computer Account option and click Next.

-5. Choose the Local Computer option and click Finish
+5. Choose the Local Computer option and click Finish.

-6. Click OK
+6. Click OK.

-7. Navigate through the console tree to Certificates (Local Computer) \ Trusted Root Certification Authorities \ Certificates
+7. Navigate through the console tree to Certificates (Local Computer) \ Trusted Root Certification Authorities \ Certificates.

 8. Browse the list of certification authorities to make sure that your certificate authority is listed.
-If not, right-click on the Certificates container and choose the All Tasks | Import options
+If not, right-click on the Certificates container and choose the All Tasks | Import option.

 Importing root certificate

-The option to import a root certificate that you need your endpoints' firewall(s) to trust
+The option to import a root certificate that you need your endpoints' firewall(s) to trust.

-1. After verifying -- and importing, if necessary -- the root certificate that will allow Windows to trust the SSL certificate, it is necessary to check for the existence of the SSL certificate.
-Navigate through the console tree to Certificates (Local Computer) | Personal | Certificates
+1. Check for the existence of the SSL certificate.
+Navigate through the console tree to Certificates (Local Computer) | Personal | Certificates.

-2. If the SSL certificate does not exist or has expired, right-click on the Certificates container and choose the All Tasks | Import commands from the shortcut menus
+2. If the SSL certificate does not exist or has expired, right-click on the Certificates container and choose the All Tasks | Import commands from the shortcut menus.

-3. Follow the prompts to import the certificate
+3. Follow the prompts to import the certificate.

 The SSL certificate list

-The list of trusted SSL certificates for the firewall
+The list of trusted SSL certificates for the firewall.

 4. DNS problems

 Many remote desktop connectivity problems can be traced to DNS issues.
-If an admin changed a host's IP address, then clients might not be able to connect to the host until the client's DNS resolver cache expires.
+If an admin changes a host's IP address, then clients might not be able to connect to the host until the client's DNS resolver cache expires.
 To expire a DNS resolver cache, follow these steps:

 1. Open an elevated Command Prompt window by entering the CMD command at the Windows Run prompt.